mazzyy/RaynMaker.Portfolio/docs/Backlog.md

-- create explict VM types

-- move controller/presenter logic without framework dependencies to "portfolio lib"

 - improve TestAPI and test to be based on Controller/Presenter
   - TestAPI only bridges between test and SUT
   - TDK provides convenience functions

-- restructure features more towards end user features
+- Specs: restructure features more towards end user features
   - remove "given-when-then" from scenario description

 - fix red tests